Independent Together: Chung email scandal

 rumours about mayor Whanau "upset" him.
 In response, Chung admitted the email had been sent, but claimed that Whanau's release of the email was a "blatant political attack".

-In response, Whanau released a public statement, condemning the email and saying she was seeking legal advice against both Chung and Bloxham, for spreading "malicious, sexist rumours" over the course of her term.
-Chung initially refused to apologise to Whanau for the email but later backtracked following a public criticism.
+In response, Whanau released a public statement, condemning the email and saying she was seeking legal advice against both Chung and the owner of the Wellington LIVE Facebook page, Graham Bloxham, for spreading "malicious, sexist rumours" over the course of her term.
+Chung initially refused to apologise to Whanau for the email but later backtracked following public criticism.
 He published a video expressing regret for his actions and later apologised to Whanau via email.

 Chung was criticised by Prime Minister Christopher Luxon and Opposition Leader Chris Hipkins for his 2023 email.
-Mayoral candidate Andrew Little also chastised Chung for sending the email, saying if he is elected mayor he will have "zero tolerance" for the behaviour.
+Mayoral candidate Andrew Little also chastised Chung for sending the email, saying that if he was elected mayor he would have "zero tolerance" for the behaviour.
 In addition, the philanthropist Dunajtschik withdrew his support for the Independent Together campaign in response to Chung's 2023 email.